rlennon/mscplacprj2021/docs/definitionOfReady.md

 * Story points/sizes are estimated and prioritised accordingly
 * User Story has an owner/asignee
 * The team has well reviewed the story and have an idea of what they will be going to do

+Furhter discussion will be there in the next stand up.